mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 It is possible to send tips to help the project, so greater amount than the right ones are considered correct as well (for example 11 usdt instead of 10).

+# Requirements

+The bot runs entirely in local, so it is important that the device where you install it has a good internet connection, otherwise you can incur in misbehaviour.